double-speak/doublespeak.github.io/_poems_2020/crossing.md

   that, his biography is irrelevant to this particular translation.
 It might be worth mentioning that Bahmani is known, among other things, as a proponent of the postmodern
   <em>ghazal</em> movement in Persian poetry.</p>"
-tbio: "<p>Ali Noori is a doctoral student in religious studies at Penn.
-He likes <em>ghazals</em>.</p>"
+tbio: '<p>Ali Noori is a doctoral student in religious studies at Penn.
+He likes <em>ghazals</em>.His dissertation is titled "Pious Praise Poetry: Emotions, Piety, and the Making of Medieval Islamic Subject."</p>'
-language: Farsi/Persian
+language: Farsi
 lang: fa
-image: "../assets/images/images_20/noori.png"
+image: "/assets/images/images_20/noori.png"
 image2:
 imagecredit: photo by Ali Noori
 imagecredit2:
 origaudio:
 translaudio:
 edition: '2020'
 pagetype: submission
 order: '27'